ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Occultist/tradition-of-the-hedge-mage.md

 aliases:
   - Tradition of the Hedge Mage
 created: 2025/06/13 at 22:29
-updated: 2025/07/24 at 01:23
+updated: 2025/07/30 at 23:30
 title: Tradition of the Hedge Mage
-permalink: tradition-of-the-hedge-mage
+permalink: tradition-of-the-hedge-mage-occultist
-source: "Kibbles' Compendium of Legends and Legacies"
+source: Kibbles Compendium of Legends and Legacies
 ---

 # Tradition of the Hedge Mage